-In second post of this series we looked at the components which are needed to form a VCAV solution stack and we saw cassandra is an integral part of this solution.
+In the second post of this series, we discussed the components needed to form a VCAV solution stack, and we saw that Cassandra is an integral part of this solution.
+In this post, we will learn how to deploy a Cassandra Cluster.

 1: vCloud Availability Introduction